-Getting your sprinkler system activated is critical as your landscape begins to awaken in the spring.
-Our certified technicians will thoroughly check every system component to ensure it’s operating as effectively and efficiently as possible, including:
+Getting your sprinkler system activated is critical as your landscape begins to awaken from dormancy.
+Our certified technicians will thoroughly check every system component to ensure it’s operating as effectively and efficiently as possible.

 In the event any sprinkler system component is not functioning properly, our technicians will recommend sprinkler system repairs, and with the homeowner’s approval, make the repairs onsite.

 When to water: The best time is between 6 – 9 am.
 Avoid night watering whenever possible as it promotes disease activity.
 If evening watering is the only time you can water, try to water before dark.